sa1123/Placement-Cell/README.md

 # How to run locally

 1. Clone project to local machine
+2. Install nodejs, VS Code and set up Mongodb
+3. Create .env file and set custom parameters for SECRET_KEY and MONGODB_URI
-2. Run "npm i" to install all nodejs packages
+4. Run "npm i" to install all nodejs packages
-3. Install and run Mongodb service
-4. Run "npm start"
+5. Run "npm start"
-5. Go to http://localhost:8999 using a web browser
+6. Go to http://localhost:8999 using a web browser

 # Placement-Cell